webistomin/favoritos/README.md

 })
 ```

 Draws a picture or video instead of your favicon.
 Takes one argument - the content to be drawn.
+Image or video **must have** `crossorigin="anonymous"` attribute

 ---